fablabbcn/smartcitizen-react-dashboard/README.md

-# Smart Citizen dashboard/monitor
+# Smart Citizen dashboard

-(We have not decided on a name yet!)
+Run your own dashboard on a Raspberry Pie connected to a TV.

 A simple way to view your data.
 You visit the webpage and give it the ID of a Smart Citizen kit